 Personal Information.
-Personal Information is or may be used: (i) to provide and improve our Services, (ii) to administer your use of the Services, (iii) to better understand your needs and interests, (iv) to personalize and improve your experience, and (v) to provide or offer software updates and product announcements.
+Personal Information is or may be used: (i) to provide and improve our Services, (ii) to administer your use of the Services, (iii) to better understand your needs and interests, (iv) to personalize and improve your experience, (v) for marketing and advertising, and (vi) to provide or offer software updates and product announcements.
 If you no longer wish to receive communications from us, please follow the “unsubscribe” instructions provided in any of those communications, or update your account settings information.

 3. Information Sharing and Disclosure

 Your Use.
 Unless you specified otherwise, Customer Data that you provide to us may be shared with your Users.

 Marketing Partners.
 We may share your information with third party marketing partners for commercial/advertising purposes.

 Compliance with Laws and Law Enforcement Requests; Protection of Windfall’s Rights.
 We may disclose to parties outside Windfall information that you provide and that we collect when we have a good faith belief that disclosure is reasonably necessary to (a) comply with a law, regulation or compulsory legal request; (b) protect the safety of any person from death or serious bodily injury; (c) prevent fraud or abuse of Windfall or its users; or (d) to protect Windfall’s property rights.